Birkenhead Street Railway

 Horse tram drivers and conductors

-A famous shot of Birkenhead Street Railway Car No 2, taken on the opening day, 30th August 1860, at the junction of Argyle St and Price St. George F Train, the pioneer of horse-drawn tramways in the UK (top deck, extreme left), adopts a somewhat theatrical pose with arm outstretched, whilst the boy on the extreme right (upper deck) is James Clifton Robinson, later chairman of London United Tramways.
+A famous shot of Birkenhead Street Railway Car No 2 taken on the opening day, the 30th August 1860, at the junction of Argyle Street and Price Street.
+George F Train, the pioneer of horse-drawn tramways in the UK (top deck, extreme left), adopts a somewhat theatrical pose with arm outstretched, whilst the boy on the extreme right (upper deck) is James Clifton Robinson, later chairman of London United Tramways.
 The conductor stands on the front platform (lower right), and appears to be wearing a uniform with a cap bearing a large badge, though details are very unclear.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.